Wells Fargo Autograph℠ Card | CompareCredit Expert Review

 We’ll talk rewards and redemption soon enough, but first let’s talk about the biggest and best reason to go for the — $300 worth of cash.
 It’s an introductory offer that comes in the form of 30,000 bonus points when you spend $1,500 in purchases in the first 3 months.

 When you spend that initial $1,500 to earn your bonus cash, you can do it without worrying about paying it off right away, too.
-You’ll have a full 12 months from account opening with 0% intro APR, with thereafter.
-And remember, during your first year of card membership — just like every other year you have the — you’ll never have to worry about coughing up any cash to cover an annual fee.
+You’ll have a full 12 months from account opening with 0% APR.
+And remember, you’ll never have to worry about coughing up any cash to cover an annual fee.

 I simply can’t think of any other no-annual-fee rewards cards with this kind of front-loaded cash.